 At SEGRO we work with over 3,000 suppliers, ranging from small local businesses to large multinational companies.
 We outsource all of our building related services across the group, with suppliers in nine different European countries.

-Since not all of our suppliers are required to publish an annual MSA statement, we have strengthened our screening questions so that suppliers which we have identified as operating in higher-risk sectors, such as construction, cleaning and security services, are asked about their approach to combatting modern slavery and human trafficking.
-This is the case even if they are not required to produce an annual statement or are not based in the UK.
-As part of the screening process, suppliers who are required to comply with section 54 of the MSA are asked to confirm each year that: (i) they have an anti-slavery and human trafficking policy; (ii) they have a method for their stakeholders to report concerns; and (iii) their compliance with the obligation to publish an annual statement, together with details of any known instances of modern slavery or human trafficking occurring within their business or supply chain.
-Suppliers must also provide information on the work that they carry out to safeguard against modern slavery and human trafficking occurring in their own supply chains, before they can be approved as a SEGRO supplier.
-Working in partnership will allow us to better assess the risk of modern slavery and human trafficking within our supply chains, as well as those of our suppliers.
+We have strengthened our screening questions so that suppliers which we have identified as operating in higher-risk sectors, such as construction, cleaning and security services, are asked about their approach to combatting modern slavery and human trafficking, including providing information on the work that they carry out to safeguard against modern slavery and human trafficking occurring in their own supply chains.

+As part of the screening process, suppliers who are required to comply with Section 54 of the MSA are asked to confirm each year that: (i) they have an anti-slavery and human trafficking policy; (ii) they have a method for their stakeholders to report concerns; and (iii) they have complied with the obligation to publish an annual statement.
+They are also asked to provide details of any known instances of modern slavery or human trafficking occurring within their business or supply chain.

+Working in partnership with our suppliers will allow us to better assess the risk of modern slavery and human trafficking within our own supply chains, as well as those of our suppliers.